The Governing Board plays an important part in the life of the school.

 Ofsted now regard the quality of the governance of a school as an important consideration when they come to make a judgement about a school.
 For this reason governors are expected to act in a professional manner, keeping a close eye on the pupils’ progress, scrutinising the school’s spending and overall financial management, and ensuring that the school is well organised, and provides a good learning environment for the staff and pupils.
 In the end, Governors are legally responsible for much of what happens in school.
 They must set an annual budget and monitor the progress of the spending of the money.
 They are asked to set targets for achievement and monitor outcomes.
 They are the employers of school staff and so have responsibility for complaints and disciplinary matters arising from the employees.
 The tasks of the Governing Board are many and wide-ranging.
 In carrying out these duties, the Governors work in partnership with the Headteacher, staff, pupils and parents.

 The Governors meet all together twice each term, but much of the detailed work takes place in committees.
-We operate through three committees: Financial, Personnel & Premises; Curriculum & Standards; and, Parents, Pupils & Community.
+We operate through three committees: Finance, Premises & Personnel; Curriculum & Standards; and, Pupils, Families & Community.
 In our meetings we look in detail at the School Development Plan, the school budget, staff issues, how well pupils are progressing, the quality of teaching, the school buildings, and how the ethos of the school is reflected in its everyday life.
 We sit on interview panels for the senior leaders in the school, and operate the admissions process for places in the school.